 Of fasting and betrothal

-The popularity of the sweet Roman buns – even among the clergy – can even be deduced from the Lenten time of the Romans: the buns were given special approval for Lent, they just had to be a little smaller.
+The popularity of the sweet Roman buns – even among the clergy – can be deduced from the Lenten time of the Romans: the buns were given special approval for Lent, they just had to be a little smaller.
 They were also important in courtship.
-Young men were supposed to give their beloved a maritozzo and if they truly loved the girl, they would hide jewellery in the filling.
+Young men were supposed to give their beloved a maritozzo and if they truly loved the girl, they would hide jewelry in the filling.
 A ring indicated the intention to marry.
-And this is how maritozzis, derived from marito, the Italian word for husband, became to be called “man of honour”.
+And this is how maritozzis, derived from marito, the Italian word for husband, came to be called “man of honor”.

 A bun for every occasion

 Back to reality.
-The sweet Roman buns were mostly baked by wives for their husbands.
+Wives mostly baked the Roman sweet buns for their husbands.
 The energy boosters for a hard day's work contained raisins and often pine nuts.
 The variants with cream and cream filling are quite new creations.
-But in Italy, maritozzi are not only known as sweet pastries: simply omit the sugar in the dough and serve the sandwich with burrata and tomatoes, with fried aubergine or a fish or meat filling, such as vitello tonnato.
+But in Italy, maritozzi sweet bread is not only known as sweet pastries: try to omit the sugar in the dough and serve maritozzi as sandwiches filling them with burrata and tomatoes, or fried aubergine as well as fish or meat, such as vitello tonnato.

 📖 Recipe